NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Marrmora.md

 abilities_mid:
   - name: ""
   - name: "Absorb Flame"
-    desc: "`pf2:r`  **Trigger** The marrmora is targeted by a fire spell or effect, or is in the area of a fire effect\n**Effect** The marrmora is healed by the fire damage, regaining Hit Points equal to half the damage the fire effect would have dealt."
+    desc: "`pf2:r`  **Trigger** The marrmora is targeted by a fire spell or effect, or is in the area of a fire effect\n* * *\n\n**Effect** The marrmora is healed by the fire damage, regaining Hit Points equal to half the damage the fire effect would have dealt."

   - name: "Fascination of Flame"
     desc: " (aura,emotion,mental,primal) 30 feet.
 A creature that enters or begins its turn in this aura's emanation must attempt a DC 33 Will check save.
-Regardless of the result of the saving throw, the creature is temporarily immune for 1 minute.\n**Critical Success** The creature is unaffected.\n**Success** The creature loses any resistance to fire for 1 round.\n**Failure** The creature loses any resistance to fire for 1 hour.\n**Critical Failure** The creature loses any resistance to fire for 1 hour and gains weakness 15 to fire for the same duration."
+Regardless of the result of the saving throw, the creature is temporarily immune for 1 minute.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature loses any resistance to fire for 1 round.\n\n**Failure** The creature loses any resistance to fire for 1 hour.\n\n**Critical Failure** The creature loses any resistance to fire for 1 hour and gains weakness 15 to fire for the same duration."

 attacks:
   - name: ""